Ren-Mingyang/Ren-Mingyang.github.io/_pages/about.md

   - /about.html
 ---

+Postdoctoral Fellow
+Department of Statistics
-Postdoctoral Fellow, Department of Statistics, The Chinese University of Hong Kong.
+The Chinese University of Hong Kong

 ## Educations
 - Sep.
 2017 - Jul.
 2022,  Ph.D. in *Mathematical Statistics*